 A few weeks ago, I was pretty sick.
 It’s not usual for me, but I didn’t leave the sofa for three or four days in a row.
 Jack would bring me veggie soup and crackers, and somehow we started watching Friends – in marathon form – from the very beginning.
 He doesn’t want his friends and coworkers to know this, but we’re now 3 seasons in, and he couldn’t BE anymore into it.

 Once I was back on my feet, I was still craving soup, and I had a ton of random veggies to use up.
-This vegetable soup recipe is pretty straightforward – the flavors aren’t big, bold, or spicy because I just wasn’t in the mood for that at the moment.
+This vegetable soup recipe is pretty straightforward – the flavors aren’t big, bold, or spicy because I just wasn’t in the mood for that at the time.
 But taste and spice this vegetable soup up however you like.
 (For some additional ideas, see the spice chart at the bottom of this post).

 - 2 tablespoons extra-virgin olive oil